 - Mormagao Port is the leading iron ore exporting port of India with an annual throughput of around 27.33 million tonnes of iron ore traffic.

 - The Ganges and the Brahmaputra rivers form the Sundarban Delta near the Bay of Bengal.

-- Haldia is one of the most important ports of the state.
+- Haldia is one of the most important port of the state.

-- It is located in the Hooghly River and it is the most important centre of jute industries.
+- It is located in the Hooghly River and it is the most important center of jute industries.

 - It is also known as the ‘Gateway of Eastern India’.